Open Water Swimming / Pool Events · Workflow guide

 Swimming photographers face unique challenges — numbers on curved wet caps, water spray, and limited viewing angles.
 Here's the workflow to tag efficiently despite them.

 Swimming photography is fundamentally different from land-based sports.
 Athletes are submerged or partially submerged, race numbers are printed on curved rubber caps that distort perspective, and water spray can obscure athletes completely.
 Numbers are only clearly visible when the swimmer's head is above water and positioned directly toward the camera.
-Body marking (temporary tattoos, sponsor logos on skin) becomes a critical backup ID when cap numbers are illegible.
+Cap color by heat or lane, plus the official entry list, become critical backup identification when cap numbers are illegible.

 1-day event (morning heats through evening finals) or multi-day championship